 In highly muscular athletes, the nerve may get compressed against fascial layers.
-These patients often complain of exercises related pain.
+These patients often complain of exercises related to pain.

 Slimmer’s paralysis is peroneal nerve entrapment in persons who undergo rapid weight loss.
 This leads to loss of fat in fat pad around the nerve and predisposing the nerve to external compression.

 Working for long hours in squatting position may lead to peroneal nerve compression at fibro-osseous opening when it pierces the peroneus longus muscle.
-It also known as strawberry picker’s palsy.
+It also is known as strawberry picker’s palsy.

 Rarely, childbirth has also been associated [esp. in squatted position] with peroneal nerve palsy.